Škoda Enyaq: Concepts

 Prior to the presentation of the Enyaq under its current name, two concept cars had been presented: Its first development version, the Vision E, was introduced in 2017, and its second version, called the Vision iV, was introduced in March 2019.

 Vision E

-The Vision E was unveiled at the 2017 Auto Shanghai and is scheduled to be produced from the second half of 2020.
+The Vision E was unveiled at the 2017 Auto Shanghai and was scheduled to be produced from the second half of 2020.
 The Vision E has four-wheel drive, two electric motors with a combined output of 225 kW, level 3 autonomy capability and 500 km range.
 Top speed of Škoda Vision E is 180 kph.